 There has been a lot of recent interest in logics for hyperproperties.
 Most logics are obtained by extending standard temporal or first-order/second-order logics with either path quantification or by a special equal-level predicate~\cite{Finkbeiner017}.
-See \cite{CoenenFHH19} for a study of the resulting hierarchy of hyperlogics.
+See \cite{CoenenFHH19} for an overview.
 To the best of our knowledge, none of these logics can express strategic hyperproperties in multi-agent systems.
-In \cite{Finkbeiner0SZ17,0008SZ18} the authors study the verification of first-order \HyperLTL{}, particularly non-interference, on multi-agent workflow systems specified as first-order transition systems.
-The resulting logic (first-order \HyperLTL{}) does not reason about the strategic behavior in the multi-agent systems.
+In \cite{Finkbeiner0SZ17,0008SZ18}, the authors study the verification of first-order \HyperLTL{} on multi-agent workflow systems specified as first-order transition systems.
+The logic that is used (first-order \HyperLTL{}) does not reason about the strategic behavior in the multi-agent systems.

-\paragraph{Hyperproperties in Multi-agent Systems}
+\paragraph{Hyperproperties in Multi-Agent Systems}

-The approach taken in \HyperATLS{} of resolving the paths in a quantifier prefix \emph{incrementally} is only one possible angle to express hyperproperties in multi-agent systems.
-One could also envision a logic, that can state the existence of a strategy \emph{with respect to} a hyperproperty, i..e, is there a strategy such that the set of plays compatible with this strategy satisfies a hyperproperty.
-Model checking of the resulting logic would subsume \HyperLTL{} realizability which is known to be undecidable even for simple alternation-free formulas \cite{FinkbeinerHLST18}.
+The approach taken in \HyperATLS{} of resolving the paths that are quantified in the prefix \emph{incrementally} is only one possible angle to express hyperproperties in multi-agent systems.
+One could also envision a logic, that can state the existence of a strategy \emph{with respect to} a hyperproperty, \ie, state the existence of a strategy such that the set of plays compatible with this strategy satisfies a hyperproperty.
+Model checking of the resulting logic would subsume \HyperLTL{} realizability, which is known to be undecidable even for simple alternation-free formulas \cite{FinkbeinerHLST18}.
 The incremental approach in \HyperATLS{} is restrictive enough to maintain decidable model checking and powerful enough to express many properties of interest and subsume many existing logics (see \Cref{fig:expr}).

 \paragraph{Epistemic Logics}